sanassi/rusty/README.md

-useless rust projects to get more comfortable with the language
+useless rust stuff to get more comfortable with the language